breatheco-de/content/src/content/lesson/learners-starting-guide.md

 For instance, I'll make an example of how to run Learnpack locally using Python and Node.
 This is the example repo: [Python Beginner exercises](https://github.com/4GeeksAcademy/python-beginner-programming-exercises)

-You will find a file in `.devcontainers/devcontainer.json` You copy the `onCreate` command and run it in your computer.
+Use the following command from the `.devcontainers/devcontainer.json`.
+Just copy the `onCreate` command and run it in your computer.
 In this case:
 ```
 pip3 install pytest==6.2.5 pytest-testdox mock && npm i @learnpack/learnpack@2.1.30 -g && learnpack plugins:install @learnpack/python@1.0.0
 ```
-Don't worry, all Python exercises use almost the same configuration, just make sure you have the dependencies installed.
+Most Python exercises use a similar configuration, so ensure you have the dependencies installed.

 2. Clone the repository in your local computer: